bihealth/sodar-server/docs_manual/source/app_landingzones_transfer.rst

     Landing zone dropdown

-Clicking on the link will temporarily lock the landing zone for read-only access and start the validation process in the background.
+Clicking the link will temporarily lock the landing zone for read-only access and start the validation process in the background.
 Duration of validation depends on the amount of files in your zone.
 You can monitor the status of this process in the landing zone list view.
 You will also receive an alert once the